FSU-ACM/Contest-Server/docs/guide/extra_credit.md

 Next, download a copy of each division's results.
 You can find this under "Import/Export", then click the "results.tsv" link to download.
 Use the dropdown in the top right to switch between divisions.

 Put these files somewhere the script can read them, i.e. if you're executing in the Docker container these need to be readable inside the container.
 Coping through the `share/` volume from the `docker-compose.yml` is a good way to transfer them.
 Consider storing them in the project root's `credit/` folder, as this path is ignored in the `.gitignore`.
+Furthermore, the script expects the survey CSV file to be stored as `credit/survey.csv`.
 Remember, **do not commit these files**.

 ### 2. Optional: Get inside the container
 If you're running the script from inside the container, you can enter the container using `docker-compose exec webapp bash` to create a bash terminal inside the container.